Arblaster & Clarke Wine Tours Booking Conditions

 For all complaints, if you think that you are entitled to compensation from us, you must write to us outlining the nature of the complaint within 60 days of the end of the tour.
 Failure to follow the above complaints procedure in all respects may reduce or extinguish any rights that you may have to make a claim against any relevant supplier or us.

 We provide full financial protection for our package holidays, by way of our Air Travel Organiser’s Licence number 2543.
 When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
-This lists the flight, accommodation and other services that are financially protected, where you can get information on what this means for you and who to contact if things go wrong.
-We will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
-In some cases, where we are not able do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
+This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
+We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
+In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
 If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
-You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).
+You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent or your credit card issuer where applicable.
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.
-We provide full financial protection for our package holidays that do not include flights, by way of a bond held by ABTA The Travel Association, membership number Y5806.

 Final instructions relating to departure and travel arrangements will be sent with your air or other travel tickets approximately 8-10 days before departure.
 You must accordingly check your tickets or e-tickets very carefully immediately on receipt to ensure you have the correct travel times.
 It is possible that travel times may be changed even after tickets have been despatched.
 We will contact you as soon as possible if this occurs.
 Any change in the identity of the carrier, flight timings, and/or aircraft type (if advised) will not entitle you to cancel or change to other arrangements without paying our normal charges except where specified in these conditions.